sigSandor/sigSandor.github.io/_security/2024-05-15-homelabpart1.md

 This post was inspired by this blog by
 David Varghese

-We will go over mostly the same material, although I changed bits around here as we will explore in the later sections
+We will go over mostly the same material, although I changed many bits around here as we will explore in the later sections.

 ### Item Overview